yanghuafang/map-pose-former/docs/OPEN_ITEMS.md

 - **One real dataset, one split, one seed.** M2a reads nuScenes; Argoverse 2 is the untrained-on generalization test and has not been touched.
 Every number here is a single run of a single configuration.
+- **Closed loop runs on simulated odometry.** The filter integrates the same drift model the samples carry, 1% of distance travelled, and frames sit 8 m apart.
+Both are favourable: real odometry is biased rather than merely noisy, and a longer gap between corrections gives the estimate more room to drift.
+  The closed-loop numbers should be read as what the loop does when its inputs behave, which is the question this milestone asked.
 - **No real perception.** Detections are cut from the map and corrupted, so both point sets are the same polylines with noise on top.
 This is as true of the nuScenes path as of the synthetic one: M2a made the *map* real and left